mhjarvis/odin-common-data-structures-and-algorithms/Project: Linked Lists/linked_list.md

-    at(index)                   // print the nth element of the linked list pop()                       // remove the last element from the list contains(value)             // check the list for a value
+    at(index)                   // print the nth element of the linked list pop()                       // remove the last element from the list contains(value)             // check the list for a value find(value)                 // search for and return index of a value